 If traveling with prescription medication, check with the government of the Philippines to ensure the medication is legal in the Philippines and to obtain clearance to enter the country with it.
 Always carry your prescription medication in original packaging with your doctor’s prescription.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

+Avoid overcrowded or unsafe transport and exercise caution while traveling by inter-island ferryboats or other public transportation.
 There have been eight major inter-island ferryboat accidents since 2012, two with significant loss of life.
-The safety record of ferry boats is such that U.S. government employees are advised not to use inter-island ferry boat services unless they are the only means of transportation available.
-There have also been a series of bus accidents, in part attributed to poor bus maintenance or driver error.
-U.S. citizens are advised to avoid overcrowded or unsafe transport and to exercise caution in planning travel by inter-island ferryboats or other public conveyances.
+U.S. government employees are advised not to use inter-island ferry boat services unless they are the only means of transportation available.
+There has also been a series of bus accidents due to poor bus maintenance or driver error.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of the Philippine’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of the Philippines’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page